-The Phoenix mountain near Chazhou (Guangdong province) has a long tradition of producing oolong tea since the Tang Dynasty and became more popular during the Qing dynasty.
+The Phoenix mountain near Chaozhou (Guangdong province) has a long tradition of producing oolong tea since the Tang Dynasty and became more popular during the Qing dynasty.
 In 1982, Phoenix Mountain's oolong tea has been awarded and recognized as Chinese's famous national tea.
 The region has a mild and humid climate.
 The best Phoenix Dan Cong tea leaves grow in the parts of the mountain 1000 meters above sea level.
+Read about the history and origin of dan cong oolong tea.

 Is drinking Phoenix Dan Cong good for my dental health?